flenniken/collections/docs/collection-maker.md

 done
 ~~~

-* open the -t images in photoshop and make them into square 480 x 480
+* open the -t images in photoshop and crop them square 480 x 480
-  jpg thumbnails
+  pixels jpgs

 [⬇](#Contents)